semantizer/semantizer-typescript/README.md

 # Semantizer

 Semantizer is a TypeScript library to ease the development of applications working with RDF documents.
 This library is modular and offers mixins that provide useful methods to manipulate [RDF datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset).
-Semantizer also give you the ability to easily write your own mixins to fit to your data models.
+Semantizer also gives you the ability to easily write your own mixins to fit to your data models.
 Doing so you can quickly obtain a layer to load, modify and save your RDF data.
 In particular, this library can be used to build [Solid](https://solidproject.org) applications.

-Semantizer supports the whole RDF model out of the box, including blank nodes.
+Semantizer supports the RDF model out of the box, including blank nodes.
 The default implementation uses RDFJS but this can be changed.
 Semantizer can be used in replacement or with other libraries such as LDO or solid-client.

 ## Get started